SysKitTeam/docs-point/configuration-inventory/configuration-inventory-upgrade.md

 {% hint style="info" %}
 **Hint!**
-Use the [What's new](https://www.syskit.com/products/point/whats-new/) page as an additional source of information on new features available in the latest version of SysKit Point.
+Use the [What's new](https://www.syskit.com/products/point/whats-new/) page as an additional source of information on new features available in the latest version of SysKit Point and Configuration Inventory module.
 {% endhint %}